taranggoyal70/ghost-commit/HACKATHON_SETUP.md

 ### **Show Stack Auth Integration (30 seconds)**
 ```
-"And of course, it uses Stack Auth for everything:
+"And of course, authentication is powered by Stack Auth -
+the YC S24 company that makes auth actually simple:

-- OAuth sign in with GitHub
+- OAuth sign in with GitHub & Google
-- User dashboard
-- Session management
 - Protected routes
+- User sessions
+- Beautiful dashboard

 [Show sign in page, dashboard]

-All powered by Stack Auth."
+Stack Auth handled all of this - I just focused on building
+the resurrection features.
+That's the power of great dev tools."
 ```

 ### **Closing (30 seconds)**